axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 ## Creating & Using Channels

-The `sui/its interchain-transfer` command creates and destroys and temporary `Channel`.
+The `sui/its interchain-transfer` command creates and destroys a temporary `Channel`.
 All other Sui interchain commands support using the channel flag (`--channel <channel>`).
 If no channel flag is passed to the command, a new channel will be created and transferred to the user.

 When a new channel is created by a command it can be found in the transaction block data (see the tx hash logged in the console).